 This list may be of some use, especially for individuals who have indictments or active warrants, but the vast majority of the disqualifying offenses are fairly extreme and involve treason, sedition, and terrorist-related offenses.

-Below is a list of common questions regarding federal employment background check disqualifiers and misdemeanors, and how likely individuals that have committed these crimes are to pass a background check for federal employment.
+Below is a list of common questions regarding misdemeanors and other disqualifiers on a background screening for a federal job, and how likely individuals who have committed these crimes are to pass a background check for federal employment.

 Is Getting a Job With a Misdemeanor Disorderly Conduct Possible?